Published on October 14th, 2009 | by Julie Finn15

 I thrift a lot, and I sew a lot.
 When I sew, I try to use primarily thrifted or recycled or otherwise unwanted materials, and when I thrift, a large part of what I’m searching for is material to sew with–T-shirts, button-down shirts, pants, sweaters, pillowcases, curtains, sheets, etc. If I find any of these items in good shape and at a good price, and if they sport an especially appealing pattern or image, then I add them to my fabric stash for later crafting.

-Questions like that are much easier to answer when you know the standard yardages for standard-sized sheets.
+Questions like that are much easier to answer when you know the standard yardages for standard sheet sizes.

-Here are the standard sizes of flat sheets (easier to work with and always less worn than the fitted sheet) and their translations into yardages:
+Here are the standard sheet sizes for flat sheets (easier to work with and always less worn than the fitted sheet) and their translations into yardages:

 - Crib Flat Sheet: 42″72″.
 This equals two yards of 42″-wide fabric.